 Worldwide orphan drug sales are forecast to grow at a CAGR of 12.3% from 2019 to 2024, which is approximately double the rate forecast for the non-orphan drug market.
 By 2024, orphan drugs are expected to reach $242bn and capture one-fifth of worldwide prescription sales as per a report.

 The US Food and Drug Administration (FDA) in 2019, has approved an increasing number of orphan drugs for rare disease and biologics, as well as drugs targeted at specific cancers.
 The Center for Drug Evaluation and Research (CDER) has reported that this value was more than twice compared to the past eight years.

 What is an orphan drug and orphan drug designation for rare disease?

 Orphan drugs are medicinal products intended for the diagnosis, prevention, or treatment of life-threatening or very serious diseases or rare disorders where human consumption may be very few.

 A special status is granted to a drug or biological product to treat a rare disease or condition upon request of a sponsor. as per the Orphan Drug Act (ODA) and this status is referred to as orphan designation (or sometimes orphan status).

-The main goal of orphan regulation is to encourage pharmaceutical companies to develop the process of research and production of orphan drugs.
+The main goal of orphan drug regulation is to encourage pharmaceutical companies to develop the process of research and production of orphan drugs.

-Points to consider for an orphan drug designation
+Key points to consider for an orphan drug designation

-- It is wise to seek orphan designation early stage of the drug development process for rare diseases to obtain incentives offered during drug development.
+- It is wise to seek orphan drug designation early stage of the drug development process for rare diseases to obtain incentives offered during drug development.

 - Once an orphan medicine is authorized, it is provided with 7 years of market exclusivity and the market exclusivity becomes effective once the Manufacturing Authorisation (MA) is granted.